RobotComponents/RobotComponents-Documentation/docs/Code Generation/Declarative Actions/Robot Target.md

 ## **Input Parameters**

 **Name (N):**  Defines the name of the target based on a text value.
-Each speed data name needs to be unique.
+Each target name needs to be unique.
 The first letter should not be a number.
 Do not use special characters.

 **Plane (P):** Defines the target plane of the target based on one plane or a list of planes.
 The target plane has to be defined in the work object coordinate system.
 Note: You can use a [Flip Plane X]({{ site.baseurl }}{% link docs/Utility/Flip Plane X.md %}) or [Flip Plane Y]({{ site.baseurl }}{% link docs/Utility/Flip Plane Y.md %}) component to invert the plane.